|Location||Astral Sea, Bal-Kriav, others|

 In 1483, Har'kish bombed the cities of Vraga Moltus and Voruner.
 They were miles above the city when they fired their Voices of Gith upon the streets and buildings, killing mostly civilians.
 With blasts of positive energy, the casualties were horrendous, each city losing close to ten blocks.
 Years after the Black Tide War, a captured githyanki spy revealed the details of the transaction between Har'kish's clandestine arm and the Black Tide, saying 150,000 gold was the going price for each block.
 By the end of the Black Tide War, the Har'kish Empire had made over twenty million gold from their "bombardment services."

 The attack on Voruner led to it's government secretly employing the services of the Sanguine Whispers.
 In Operation Precision Strike, they sent a team to the Eye of Gith, putting the Hand of Gith out of action for six months.
 In the last month of 1483, repaired, the Hand of Gith was moved into position, targeting Outpost Prime, headquarters of the Sanguine Whisper.
-This assault caused heavy damage on the enemy's secretive base.
-Har'kish then sent in a close-air and ground assault.
-An entire army was sent against the place, along with six ancient red dragons; one of these was Slag.
-Outpost Prime remained a Har'kish holding until 1550.
-In this year the Holy Quinary attacked Gith Prime (Outpost Prime renamed).
-They drove out the Har'kish garrison, leaving the old Sanguine Whisper fortress in ruins.
+Har'kish followed this with a large close-air and ground assault.
+An entire army, six red dragons, including the red dragon Slag went on to capture the place.

 Har'kish has dozens of land-based outposts scattered across Bal-Kriav; Vith Niigol is one example.
 Spread across many worlds, Har'kish is a largely nomadic empire.
 They use the Eye of Gith to visit their holds, making alliances when they need, extorting when they have the advantage.